 National Weather Service United States Department of Commerce

-Sunday, March 3rd through Saturday, March 9th, has been declared the 2013 Severe Weather Awareness Week for North Carolina and South Carolina.
-In addition, this week is also NOAA and FEMA’s National Severe Weather Preparedness Week.
-The theme is once again, “Be a Force of Nature.”
+Sunday, March 6th through Saturday, March 12th, has been declared 2016 Severe Weather Awareness Week for both North Carolina and South Carolina.

 During this week, NOAA and FEMA are highlighting the importance of planning and practicing how and where to take shelter before severe weather strikes.
 Being prepared to act quickly can be a matter of life and death.